Skip to main content

 The Qualifying Explanatory Statement (QES) is a requirement of PAS 2060 and demonstrates that (and how) Castrol has achieved carbon neutrality for its Carbon Neutral Products.

-PAS 2060 Qualifying Explanatory StatementS
+PAS 2060 Qualifying Explanatory Statements

 The QES is being provided in English only, because this version was assured by DNV.
 Translated versions are not assured.